mukuyo/Moccer-Sim/README.md

 ```bash
 make run
 ```
 This command executes the compiled binary and launches the graphical user interface.
-You can now start interacting with `Moccer-Sim`.
+You can now start interacting with `m2-sim`.

 ### 6. Additional Notes
 If you encounter errors during the build process, ensure all dependencies are installed and up-to-date.
 For troubleshooting, refer to the [official documentation](https://github.com/RoboCup-SSL/).